percona/pmm-doc/docs/details/dashboards/dashboard-manage-dashboards.md

 ![!image](../../_images/PMM_Move_dashbaords.png)

-2. On the *Choose Dashboard Folder* dialog box select the dashboard that you want to move from the drop-down.
+2. On the *Choose Dashboard Folder* dialog box select the dashboards that you want to move from the drop-down.
 Click *Move*.

 ### Navigate to a dashboard folder page to assign permissions